Artists-for-Humanity/Ctech-Curriculum/README.md

 To follow the tutorial while editing your code:

-1. In VS Code, open **tutorial1(html).md** by clicking on it.
+1. In VS Code, open the **public** folder and then **tutorial1(html).md** by clicking on it.
 2. Right-click the tab and choose **Open Preview**.

 ![OPEN-PREVIEW](./public/images/open-preview.png)

    * This gives you the rendered Markdown view.
-3. Open **index.html** in another tab( new tab button in top right corner)
+3. Open **the preview** in another tab( new tab button in top right corner)

 ![OPEN-PREVIEW](./public/images/second-tab.png)

 4. Drag one tab to the side so you have **tutorial1(html).md (Preview)** on one side and **index.html** on the other.

-This lets you read instructions and code at the same time.
+This lets you read instructions and code at the same time. eventually you will open other html and css files in the other tab.

----

-## 5. Follow the Tutorial & Build Files

-* Start with a **fresh index.html** file.
-* Follow the steps in `tutorial1(html).md`.
-* As you go, add content to **index.html** and create any additional files the tutorial requires.
-* Your changes will appear when you refresh your browser window that is showing the **localhost** link.

----

 ## 6. View Your Changes

-Whenever you update your HTML, CSS, or other files:
+Just a note, Whenever you update your HTML, CSS, or other files:

-* Save your changes
+* Save your changes ( CMD + S )
 * Refresh the browser window that opened from **node app.js**
 * You’ll see the update immediately